SGA-A/c2c/README.md

 </p>

 ## Installation
 Not supported currently because of the evolving database schema.
-This will be made when the schema is made final, ie., all the incomplete issues in the `Projects` tab in this repo are implemented (roughly around 2030).
+This will be made when the schema is made final, i.e., all the incomplete issues in the `Projects` tab in this repo are implemented (roughly around 2030).

 We are not responsible for any errors that may occur when running this bot on your own.
 It is also **not** production-ready.